BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 **OBJECTIVES**

 The Fellowship have been ambushed by Goblins and must now fight them off to survive.

-- The Good player wins if at least five members of the Fellowship, including Frodo, are still alive when the game ends.
-- The Evil player wins if five or more Good models are slain.
+The Good player wins if at least five members of the Fellowship, including Frodo, are still alive when the game ends.
+The Evil player wins if five or more Good models are slain.
 Additionally, if Frodo is slain, the Evil player automatically wins.

 The game lasts for 10 turns.

 **SPECIAL RULES**

-*The Goblin Tide* — Quite how many Goblins have swarmed the tomb is unknown, and more constantly find their way to the battle.
+* **The Goblin Tide**

 During the end of each of the Evil player's Move phases, any Goblin Warrior models that were previously slain may re-enter the board from one of the entry points on the board.
 Up to one Goblin may enter the board from each trapdoor (so long as no Good model is standing on it), up to two Goblin models may enter from the well, and any others may enter via the doorway.
 Any Goblin models that cannot enter the board may try again next turn.
 Models that arrive in this manner may Charge on the turn they arrive.

-*They have a Cave Troll!* — It is not just hordes of Goblins that have attacked the Fellowship, but also a fearsome Cave Troll that has been led into battle.
+* **They have a Cave Troll!**

 During the Evil player's fourth Move phase, the Cave Troll may enter the board from the doorway and may Charge the turn it arrives.
 During the turn it enters the board, the Cave Troll may move 'through' friendly Goblin models.
 Any Goblin model moved through in this manner suffers a Strength 3 hit, and any Goblin model that the Cave Troll finishes its move on is automatically slain.